Glaive-Free-Fire/MGQP-Map-Editor/README.md

 2. **Check Files:**
    - Click "Check maps for errors" to validate all files.
+   - **NEW:** All files from both folders are now displayed with clear indication of missing files.
+   - **NEW:** Detailed statistics show file counts and error summaries.
    - Errors and structure mismatches are shown per file, with detailed breakdowns.

 3. **Fix All Errors:**
    - If errors are found, click "Fix all files with errors" to automatically correct them.
+   - **NEW:** Files with missing CommonEvent blocks are now properly processed with correct ShowText merging.
    - All fixed files are packaged into a ZIP archive for download.

 4. **All OK Message:**